Justin Bieber may be Canadian, but he was the all-American boy at Sunday night’s American Music Awards.

 Dick Clark, who created the AMAs, was remembered by Ryan Seacrest and an upbeat performance by Stevie Wonder.

-“What a producer he was,” Mr. Seacrest said, as Mr. Wonder sang his hits, including “My Cherie Amour.”
+“What a producer he was,” said Seacrest, as Wonder sang his hits, including “My Cherie Amour.”